tibidoh/dataset_regression/README.md

 )
 ```

-For a weakly typed dataset, such as in json format, a similar call may look like this:
+For a weakly typed input, such as in json lines, a similar call may look like the following:
 ```scala
 import org.json4s.JsonAST._